 Typically, you should lookout for a marque that is innovative in some way, has a particularly striking design or was produced in limited numbers.

 In fact, many manufacturers now produce models specifically aimed at the collector.
-Take the recent Mini “Paddy Hopkirk Edition’; only 100 units were available in the UK.
+Take the Mini "Paddy Hopkirk Edition"; only 100 units were available in the UK.
 As a result, you can be absolutely certain that this is going to be a future classic.

 Also, keep an eye out for vehicles used in popular films and TV shows with a cult following.
 These are likely to appreciate value over time, as nostalgia kicks in.

-If you can, park it on your driveway, with a lockable gate for security.
+If you can, park your vintage car on your driveway, with a lockable gate for security.

 In terms of maintenance, opt for a breathable cover to protect it from the elements.
 You can often buy covers designed for your particular model.
 Make sure as much of the vehicle is covered as possible.

 Remove the battery if your classic car is going to be idle for a while, and raise it up on blocks if you can.
 This helps to protect the wheels and suspension.
 Use wheel chocks to keep the car stationary and let the handbrake off to stop it from seizing up.

 Remember, if you’re not planning to use the vehicle for a while, contact us to have your vehicle ‘laid up’.
 This can reduce the cost of your insurance.

 Electric classic cars are those that have undergone a conversion, so they run on electricity rather than petrol or diesel.

 Owners may choose to convert their vehicles in order to make them more environmentally friendly and easy to service.
 They are also exempt from vehicle tax.